Akash-Ahir/90DaysOfDevOps/2026/day-59/day-59-helm.md

   **Verify:** How many charts does Bitnami have?

-  - helm search repo bitnami | wc -l

-  - 145
+  - The Bitnami repository currently contains 145 charts
 ---

 ## Task 3: Install a Chart